 If the proposed change is an addition of a household member(s) age 18 or older, the head of household must first receive written permission from the CHA and the landlord before this person may begin living in the unit.
 To add a household member other than through birth or adoption (including a live-in aide), the family must request permission from the CHA that the new member be added to the lease.
 Before adding the new member to the lease, the individual must provide the same information required of an applicant.
 The new family member will go through the screening process similar to the process for applicants.
 The CHA will determine the eligibility of the individual before allowing them to be added to the lease.
 If the individual is found ineligible or does not pass the screening criteria, they will be advised in writing and given the opportunity for an informal review.
-If they are found to be eligible and do pass the screening criteria, the family's annual income will be recalculated including the income and circumstances of the new family member.
+If they are found to be eligible and do pass the screening criteria, the CHA will grant approval to add their name to the lease.
+At the same time, the family's annual income will be recalculated including the income and circumstances of the new family member.